MS in Germany

 You may be required to apply for the education (student) loan to support yourself during your stay in Germany i.e. for your tuition fee, travel and living expenses.
 Applying for a student loan could be a tedious process.
 This section delineates the whole process and gives you few important tips.

-You will be asked to transfer the money equivalent to 8700 euros to a German bank blocked account prior to your Visa Interview.
+You will be asked to transfer the money equivalent to 10,332 euros to a German bank blocked account prior to your Visa Interview.
 This is again a mandatory step.
-Although the process is simple, there are few things which need your attention like currency exchange rates.
+Although the process is simple, there are few things which need your attention like required documents, how long it will take to open.
 Find out more in this section.

 This is the last step before your Visa Interview.
 If you are not familiar with flight booking, check out this section for few tips and the step by step procedure.